 Personal representatives of deceased borrowers

 Where we were aware of the personal representative of a deceased borrower we also sent them a letter along with a payment instruction form.
 Click here for more about the identification documents that personal representatives need to provide to us before the cheque will issue to them.

 Do I have the right to appeal the redress and/or compensation?

 Yes, you have the right to appeal the actions we have taken to correct our failure.
-You should submit your appeal within 12 months of the date on the letter in which we provided full details of the redress and compensation payment.
+You can submit your appeal within 12 months of the date on the letter in which we provided full details of the redress and compensation payment.

 (i) What can I appeal?

-You can appeal any aspect of redress and compensation within 12 months of the date on your letter in which we provided full details on the redress and compensation payment.
-Our decisions on the level of redress and compensation were based on the information available to us in our review of your account.
+You can appeal any aspect of redress and compensation within 12 months of the date on your letter in which we provided full details of your payment.
+Our decisions on the level of redress and compensation was based on the information available to us in our review of your account.
 As part of the appeals process you can include any additional material financial information which you would like to have considered.

 (ii) Who will hear my appeal?